rodrigolima7/hcq-covid19-research/README.md

 >
 > The bias should not be used as the only source of analysis for the effectiveness of HCQ against Covid-19.
 >
-> It is only there to provide a general idea of the conclusion of the research while disregarding specfics of the same.
+> It is only there to provide a general idea of the conclusion of the research while disregarding specifics of the same.
 An ideal conclusion should come from reading the entirety of each research and understanding the specific case considered in it.
 >
-> The raio of 'effective' vs 'not effective' bias should **NOT** be used as a basis for recomendation, since it would ignore the details, scope and limitiations of each research.
+> The ratio of 'effective' vs 'not effective' bias should **NOT** be used as a basis for recommendation, since it would ignore the details, scope and limitations of each research.

 ## Glossary